-Concern Form - Part A
+Concern Form Part A

-Part A is to be completed by the adult who first has a concern and reported to the Designated/Deputy Safeguarding Lead (D/DSL) without delay.
-The D/DSL will complete PART B
+- Part A is to be completed by the adult who first has a concern and reported to the Designated Safeguarding Lead (DSL) without delay. - Separate concern forms should be completed for both alleged instigator(s) and victim(s) of incidents. - Part B is to be completed by the DSL

-Date of birth
+Child's name

+Date of birth This may be added by the DSL having ensured there is no risk of confusion if children have similar names

-Name of member of staff reporting the concern PLEASE PRINT
+Name of member of staff/person reporting the concernPLEASE PRINTSignature

-Signature
+Role

-Date Time
+Date DD/MM/YYYY Time

-.

-Concern- Use the body- map below to show any marks or i njuries.
+Concern(s) - Use the body- map below to show any marks or injuries.

-A 1 199 1 6 12 •

 Additional form used?

 Yes / No Page of